A vanilla Rao--Blackwellization of Metropolis--Hastings algorithms: Illustrations

 \section{Illustrations}

-We first consider a series of toy examples to assess the possible gains brought by the essentially free Rao--Blackwellisation.
-Our initial example is a random walk Metro\-polis--Has\-tings algorithm with target the $\mathcal{N}(0,1)$ distribution and with proposal $q(y|x)=\varphi(x-y;\tau)$ a normal random walk with scale $\tau$.
-The acceptance probability is then the ratio of the targets and Figure \ref{fig:rbrw} illustrates the gain provided by the \rb~scheme by repeating the simulation $250$ times and by representing the $90\%$ range as well as the whole range of both estimators.
-The gain provided by the Rao--Blackwellisation is not huge wrt to the overlap of both estimates, but one must consider that the variability of the estimator $\delta$ is due to two sources of randomness, one due to the $\frn_i$'s and the other one to the $\frx_i$'s.
-In addition, the gain forecasted by the above developments is in terms of variance, not of tails, and this gain is illustrated by Table \ref{tab:rbrw}.
-We provide in this table the ratio of the empirical variances of the terms $\frn_i h(\frx_i)$ and $\hat\xi_i h(\frx_i)$ for several functions $h$.
-The minimal gains when $\tau=.1$ are explained by the fact that the acceptance probability is almost one with such a small scale, while the higher rejection rate of $82\%$ when $\tau=7$ leads to more improvement in the variances, because of an higher variability in the original $\frn_i$'s.
-Note that the last column of Table \ref{tab:rbrw} estimates $\mathbb{E}[p(x)]$ via an additional draw from $q(Y|\frx_i)$ as pointed out at the end of the previous section.
-Table \ref{tab:rbt} gives an evaluation of the additional time required by the Rao--Blackwellisation, even though this should not be over-interpreted.
-As shown by both the difference between the median and the mean additional times and the variability of the increase in the R computing time, despite the use of $10^5$ replications, the occurence of a few very lengthy runs explains for the apparently much higher computing times.
-Note that this difficulty with very long runs can be completely bypassed when using a truncated version $\delta^k$ instead of the unconstrained version $\delta^\infty$.
+We first consider a series of toy examples to assess the possible gains brought about by the essentially free Rao--Blackwellization.
+Our initial example is a random walk Metro\-polis--Has\-tings algorithm with target the $\mathcal{N}(0,1)$ distribution and with proposal $q(y|x)=\varphi(x-y;\tau)$, a normal random walk with scale $\tau$.
+The acceptance probability is then the ratio of the targets, and Figure \ref{fig:rbrw} illustrates

+the gain provided by the Rao--Blackwellization scheme by repeating the simulation $250$ times and by representing the $90\%$ range as well as the whole range of both estimators.
+The gain provided by the Rao--Blackwellization is not huge with respect to the overlap of both estimates, but one must consider that the variability of the estimator $\delta$ is due to two sources of randomness, one due to the $\frn_i$'s and the other due to the $\frx_i$'s.
+In addition, the gain forecasted by the above developments is in terms of variance, not of tails, and this gain is illustrated in Table \ref{tab:rbrw}.
+In this table, we